How Bizagi calculates case and task due dates considering timezones

 When you have users using different timezones, based on the hierarchy, for example, users considering the organization timezone, others using the location timezone, and others with an individual timezone.
 Bizagi has to calculate case and task due dates.
 This section explains how it is done.

-For example, your organization is based in Bogota which is located in GTM -5 time zone, and a user of your organization is located in Sydney, which is located in the GTM +10 timezone.
+For example, your organization is based in Bogota which is located in GTM -5 time zone (recall that the organization time zone is not the same as the cloud server time zone), and a user of your organization is located in Sydney, which is located in the GTM +10 timezone.
 Continuing with the previous example, a case is created on Monday at 10 GTM -5, considering the organization's time zone.
 The user assigned to the task is located in Sydney.

 Bizagi uses logic for the calculation of the case due date, different than the activity due date.
 For the case due date, Bizagi leaves the same hour of the case creation, based on the organization's time zone.
 Therefore, as seen by the user in Sydney, the case creation is Tuesday 1 am.
 On the other hand, to calculate the task due date, Bizagi shifts the task creation, so it coincides with the assigned user's timezone.